microsoft/code-with-engineering-playbook/docs/continuous-integration/inclusive-linting.md

 ### [`woke`]

 One inclusive linter we recommend is `woke`.
 It is a language-agnostic CLI tool that detects non-inclusive language in your source code and recommends alternatives.
-While it has a default ruleset, you can customize it and/or define your own ruleset yaml file to be run against.
+While `woke` automatically applies a [default ruleset] with non-inclusive terms to lint for, you can also apply a custom rule config (via a yaml file) with additional terms to lint for.
+See [`example.yaml`] for an example of adding custom rules.

 Running the tool locally is relatively straightforward: